 - Help with funding applications

 - Access to Health and Wellbeing specialists

 - Support settling into college life and getting the most out of your student experience

 - General advice and guidance

-Schools of Study-Creative Arts, Supported Education, ESOL, Business Computing and Administration, Construction and The Built Environment, Hospitality and School of Forestry
+Schools of Study-Hair and Beauty, Supported Education, ESOL, Business Computing and Administration, Applied Sciences, National 5's and Highers, The School of Forestry and Hospitality

 As an institution we have signed the Stand Alone Pledge, which commits us to supporting students studying without the support or approval of a family network.
 You can access our Pledge letter on the Stand Alone website.